-This site introduces some of my research on Japanese and East Asian film and media as well as offers tidbits of news and opinion on Japan and its cinema.
+This site introduces some of my research on Japanese and East Asian film and media as well as offers tidbits of news and opinion.
 I focus mostly on English-language resources, but I have a Japanese (日本語) section that introduces some of my activities in Japanese.
-I also will soon upload full copies of some of my older articles.

-I teach Japanese cinema and culture at Yale University in the USA, where in particular I help run a unique combined doctoral program in East Asian cinema between the Department of East Asian Languages and Literatures and the Film Studies Program.
+I teach Japanese and East Asian cinema, media, and culture at Yale University in the USA, where in particular I help run a unique combined doctoral program in East Asian cinema between the Department of East Asian Languages and Literatures and the Film and Media Studies Program.
 I received a MFA in film studies from Columbia University, a MA in Asian Civilizations from the University of Iowa, and a PhD in Communication Studies from Iowa.
 I spent nearly 12 years in Japan working for the Yamagata International Documentary Film Festival and teaching at Yokohama National University and Meiji Gakuin University.
 I have published numerous works in English, Japanese and other languages on such topics as Japanese early cinema, contemporary directors, film genre, censorship, Japanese manga, and cinematic representations of minorities.
 I wrote film reviews for the Daily Yomiuri newspaper for nearly 12 years and selected the best ten Japanese films of the year for Eiga geijutsu, one of Japan’s longest running film magazines.
 My most recent books are on early Japanese film culture, Kitano Takeshi and A Page of Madness.
 I've also written the Research Guide to Japanese Film Studies with Abé Mark Nornes, which has recently been updated and translated into English.
 A short CV is available at Yale.
 You can also try a search for "Aaron Gerow" on Amazon.